Blumlaut/EasyAdmin-docs/docs/install.md

     > Note: This **only** works for ZAP-Hosting's FiveM Windows or Linux Server see the "Manually" Tab for txAdmin

     Enter your Steam ID (64, not Hex) in the Settings Page under Admins, add a new line for each SteamId.

+## Using Discord ACE Permissions

+EasyAdmin ships with a Discord Permission implementation by default, to use this, see the [Discord Bot](discordbot.md) docs page.